Fulgione-group/ParaMask/README.md

 - ```bash
   #!/bin/bash
   java -jar /PATH_TO_PARAMASK_BYTECODE/PrepareParaMaskInput_fromVCF.jar\
-        --vcf $INPUT_VCF #Input VCF
+        --vcf/-v $INPUT_VCF #Input VCF
   # Optional parameters
-        --missingness $MAX_MISSINGNESS_PROPORTION  #float, default = 0: no missing sites allowed --popfile $PATH_TO_POPFILE #Full path to popfile, a list of samples in each row, default all samples in the VCF --out $PATH_TO OUTPUT #full path to the Output file, dafault is the input file.
+        --missingness/-m $MAX_MISSINGNESS_PROPORTION  #float, default = 0: no missing sites allowed
+        --popfile/-p $PATH_TO_POPFILE #Full path to popfile, a list of samples in each row, default all samples in the VCF --out/-o $PATH_TO OUTPUT #full path to the Output file, dafault is the input file.
 Extensions for the different files are added automatically
-        --noVaryingFormat #Not recommended sets Varying genotype format of the VCF to false, default true.
+        --noVaryingFormat/nVF #Not recommended sets Varying genotype format of the VCF to false, default true.

 ## 1. ParaMask_EM
 - ```bash